 Gluten free panko and matzomeal has made g-free-ifying these foods pretty easy, but the one thing there is no replacement for?
 Challah.
 I’ve been gluten-free for 8 years, but that doesn’t stop my Omama from offering me bread every time she sees me, and worrying that how could I possibly be eating enough if I’m not having bread!
 Where is the joy in life!
 What a poor thing how do I live??
 But also am I getting fat? 🙄 The most recent time I visited for her 99th birthday she asked me if I still couldn’t eat bread.
 I said “No Omama, I still don’t eat bread.”
 She paused and looked around for a moment before replying, “Well what about Challah?”.
 “That’s bread, Omama.”
 “I know it’s bread, but it’s challah!”.
 It was our very own Jewish version of My Big Fat Greek Wedding’s I-don’t-eat-meat-that’s-okay-I-make-lamb moment.
 We laughed about it and then she tskd away, feeling sorry for me.
 (I do not feel sorry for myself by the way.
 Apart from specific cultural foods, I don’t miss gluten at all.
 It’s hard to miss things when you realize how good you feel without them.)
 While i may never experience the bliss of biting into a soft chewy piece of challah again, or drenching my dad’s challah French toast in maple syrup, I have at least perfected gluten free latkes (traditional and sweet potato variations) and a gluten free matzo that I can’t find a picture for.
 (And fortunately Yehuda delivers when I’m too lazy.)

 I grew up very… American, I think.
 We all spoke English, Armenian faded as my grandmother aged, and was never passed down to anyone.
-But the things that undeniably set us apart, or at least made me feel that we were different, were foods, traditions, and our ethnically ambiguous appearances.
+But the things that undeniably set us apart, or at least made me feel that we were different, were foods, traditions, and my ethnically ambiguous appearance.
 In 2019 I am a 26 year old actor.
 I play characters of various Middle Eastern ethnicities, and I wonder about who I am.
-These recipes are just one glimpse in.
+These recipes offer me just one glimpse in.
 I don’t think that they will give me concrete answers, but they make me feel connected to something, and to someone.